DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 tbl(con, sql("SELECT * FROM INFORMATION_SCHEMA.COLUMNS"))
 ```

-or if you have already uploaded a table into `Athena`
+Or if you have already uploaded a table into `Athena`

 ```r
 tbl(con, "mtcars")